Reduced-Order Modeling for Heston Stochastic Volatility Model: Reduced-order modeling

 Both POD and DMD are snapshot-based post-processing algorithms which may be applied equally well to data obtained in simulations or in experiments.
-The POD is based on the observation that the dynamics of the PDE is optimally contained in a small number of modes computed from a singular value decomposition \cite{Kunisch01,Volkweinn13}.
-After determination of the POD basis by a predetermined cut-off value, the truncated POD modes are used as the basis for Galerkin expansion for the reduced order dynamical system.
+The POD is based on the observation that the dynamics of the PDE are optimally contained in a small number of modes computed from a singular value decomposition \cite{Kunisch01}.
+After determination of the POD basis by a predetermined cut-off value, the truncated POD modes are used as the basis for Galerkin expansion for the reduced-order dynamical system.
 The DMD can be interpreted as a model order reduction technique like the POD with temporal POD modes \cite{Tu14}.
 While POD modes are characterized by spatial orthogonality and with multi-frequential temporal content, DMD modes are non-orthogonal but each of them possesses a single temporal frequency.
 Both methods are conceptually different; POD attempts to build a low-dimensional basis for the solution and DMD attempts to build a low-dimensional basis for the Koopman operator \cite{Koopman31}.

 In the DMD, the eigenfunctions of an unknown linear time-independent operator are approximated, which can be thought of as a finite-dimensional approximation of the infinite-dimensional Koopman operator \cite{Koopman31}.
 The dimensionality reduction occurs through the approximation of the infinite-dimensional set of Koopman modes with a finite-dimensional set of eigenvectors \cite{Tu14}.
-Because there are time dynamics associated with each eigenfunction, no analogue of the Galerkin projection is needed to use the DMD modes.
-DMD is equation free, where the solutions are given in form of Fourier series in space and time.
-This feature of DMD allows to make future predictions.
-However the DMD modes are not orthogonal and it requires in general more modes than an equally accurate approximation of the data with POD.
+Because there are time dynamics associated with each eigenfunction, no analog of the Galerkin projection is needed to use the DMD modes.
+DMD is equation-free, where the solutions are given in form of Fourier series in space and time.
+This feature of DMD allows making future predictions.
+However, the DMD modes are not orthogonal and it requires in general more modes than an equally accurate approximation of the data with POD.